Topppy/learn-redux/compose.md

 ```
 return (...args) => rest.reduceRight((composed, f) => f(composed), last(...args))
 ```
-Here is importent code in this module.it may looks a little hard to understand for those who is unfamiliar to ES6,we transform them to ES5.
+Here is the importent code in this module.it may looks a little hard to understand for those who is unfamiliar to ES6,we transform them to ES5.
 ```
 return function (...args){
   return rest.reduceRight(function(composed,f){